Product-Led Growth

 These users were not browsing.
 They were operating.
 The interface was a control panel wired into their day-to-day work, not a showcase waiting to be explored.

 Successful customers showed a clear pattern.
 They had created multiple custom network lists.
-As they expanded geographically or operationally, they created more — specific devices connecting to specific networks in specific business areas.
+As they expanded geographically or operationally, they created more: specific devices connecting to specific networks in specific business areas.

 This was the inflection point.
 The moment a customer's connectivity needs became complex enough that manual management broke down was the moment the platform became genuinely valuable to them.
 That was when they were willing to pay for more.

-The PLG motion was optimised for the trial user — who rarely reaches that inflection point.
-It was almost entirely ignoring the scaling user — who does.
+The PLG motion was optimised for the trial user, who rarely reaches that inflection point.
+It was almost entirely ignoring the scaling user, who does.

-Who uses isn't always who buys
+Who uses is not always who buys

 The research also revealed a third dimension: who actually uses the platform is not always who decides to buy it.